MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-overview.md

 ### My website is integrated with a fork of Web Chat v3.
 I have implemented a lot of customization in my version of Web Chat, and I am concerned v4 is not compatible with my needs.

 One of our team's favorite things about v4 of Web Chat is the ability to add customization **without the need to fork Web Chat**.
-Although this creates additional overhead for v3 users who forked Web Chat previously, we will do our best to support customers making the bump.
+Although this creates additional overhead for v3 users who forked Web Chat previously, we will do our best to support customers making the jump.
 Please use the following suggestions:

 -  Take a look at the implementation of sample [`01.c.getting-started-migration`](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/01.c.getting-started-migration).
 This is a great starting place to get Web Chat up and running.
 -  Next, please go through the [samples list](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples) to compare your customization requirements to what Web Chat has already provided support for.
 These samples are made up of commonly asked-for features for Web Chat.